From

 Dhahran Janoub is the city of Najran , the

 lowland at the end of the mountain range and at the edge of the Empty Quarter .
-When it rains in the mountains; rampaging
+When it rains in the mountains, rampaging torrents cascade down the hills, negotiating their way through valleys and flooding the

 Najran plains.
 It is probably one of the oldest settlements in the Arabian

-biblical important as well being along the path and alleged favorite stopover
+of biblical importance as well as being along the path and an alleged favorite stopover

 “THOSE WHO BELIEVE [IN THE QUR’AN]